 The Skitka Lab’s interests in moral conviction came to a considerable degree out of research interests in how people reason about distributive and procedural justice.
 Distributive justice refers to the principles people use to guide the allocation of the benefits and burdens of social cooperation.

-Kate Zinsser, Assistant Professor
+Kate Zinsser, Associate Professor

 The Social-Emotional Teaching & Learning Lab

 In Dr. Zinsser’s SETL lab, our research focuses on the quality of early childhood environments, especially the ways by which adults promote of young children’s social and emotional competence and well-being.
 Our work examines early childhood teacher-child interactions, classroom processes, instruction quality and emotion socialization practices that promote children’s social success, positive development, and achievement.
 We are especially interested in studying systems and policies that impact the equity of young children’s learning opportunities, including: gender and racial disparities in disciplinary practices, building collaborative teacher-parent relationships across racial, ethnic, and socioeconomic lines, ensuring cultural representation and well-being in the teacher workforce, and developing measurement and evaluation tools that are valid across contexts and cultures.
 Learn more about the lab and how to apply to be a Research Assistant at setllab.com

 Lab website: https://chatlab.wixsite.com/uichicago